 Section 4.

-Candidates for the office of President must be active members as defined in Article IV, Section 4.
+The officers who are elected in November will be installed in December.
+They will assume their duties at the end of the December meeting.
+See Appendix A

 ARTICLE VII – Executive Board

 Section 1.

 The elected officers of this Guild shall consist of: President, First Vice-President – Council Representative, Second Vice-President – Programs, Secretary, and Treasurer.
 These officers, with the immediate Past President and committee chairpersons, shall constitute the Executive Board.